How to make an herbal tincture and herbal infusion—the easy and potent way

 Infusions keep for several days in the refrigerator.
 A standard dose of infusion is a pint a day, although I often find myself enjoying twice that!
 You can drink it warm or cold, sweetened with honey, or flavored with mint…

-So if you have fresh plants–say stinging nettle–and you prepare the fresh herb as an infusion, the water will just turn a light brownish green, whereas the infusion from dried nettle is a deep emerald color.
+So if you have fresh plants–say stinging nettle–and you prepare the fresh herb as an infusion, the water will just turn light brownish-green, whereas the infusion from dried nettle is a deep emerald color.
 If you have fresh nettles, by all means, cook them and eat them!
 (Don’t worry, they lose their sting after 10 minutes of cooking.)
 When you make stinging nettle soup, you’ll receive the benefits of both the broth and the plant material.
-(See also my Nettle Soup article)
+(See also my Nettle Soup article.)

-My favorite infusion herb is Nettles, which is nourishing for the adrenals and kidneys, as well as, the hormonal and immune systems.
+My favorite infusion herb is Nettles, which is nourishing for the adrenals and kidneys as well as the hormonal and immune systems.
 Drinking nettles over time supports sustained energy levels.
-When we drink nettles we’re nourishing our adrenal instead of stimulating the adrenals, as caffeine does, which can lead to adrenal exhaustion.
+When we drink nettles we’re nourishing our adrenals instead of stimulating the adrenals, as caffeine does, which can lead to adrenal exhaustion.

 My next favorite infusion herb is Oatstraw.
 This is actually the straw of the oat grass, which is nourishing for the nervous systems and supports sleep.